-You have two years to file a truck accident injury lawsuit in Georgia, and the same two-year limit applies to wrongful death actions.
-After a crash, the insurance company will begin investigating right away.
+The statute of limitations for truck accident claims in Georgia is two years, and the same two-year limit applies to wrongful death actions.
+After a crash, the insurance company will begin investigating right away, so getting started on your case soon is important.

-You may get quick settlement offers or heavy pressure to give recorded statements.
+You may get early lowball settlement offers or heavy pressure to give recorded statements.
 Before accepting any offer, you should know how long you have to bring your case and what happens if that deadline passes.

 What Does “Statute of Limitations” Mean in a Georgia Truck Accident Case?